SCPR/oembed-manual/services/google-maps/README.md

 ## Google Maps

+**Note** This method will not work with the "New" Google Maps.
+You must use the "Classic" Google Maps for these instructions, for now.

 1. Visit http://maps.google.com
 2. Type in the address/location you want to embed.
 3. Click the LINK icon: